-West Liberty University offers classes at one locations considered a "branch campus" and three locations considered "non-campus locations."
+West Liberty University offers classes at one location considered a "branch campus" and one location considered a "non-campus location."

 West Liberty University - Highlands Campus

 The Highlands Campus of West Liberty University is located at 355 Wharton Circle, Suite 200, Triadelphia, WV 26059, just off interstate 70 at the Cabela Drive exit.